kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-252. No figure, no axis- what magic!
+255. No figure, no axis- what magic!

-253. Except...`pyplot` doesn't scale with multiple plots or plots  that require significant customization.
+256. Except...`pyplot` doesn't scale with multiple plots or plots  that require significant customization.

-254. The `pyplot` interface hs much less flexible than the `OO` interface.
+257. The `pyplot` interface hs much less flexible than the `OO` interface.

-255. Plus, `matplotlib`'s own documentation recommends that you use the `OO` interface.
+258. Plus, `matplotlib`'s own documentation recommends that you use the `OO` interface.

-256. For more on the differences between these two interfaces and how to translate sample code across interfaces:
+259. For more on the differences between these two interfaces and how to translate sample code across interfaces:
 - [`matplotlib`, "Pyplot tutorial"](https://matplotlib.org/3.3.3/tutorials/introductory/pyplot.html)
 - [`matplotlib`, "The Lifecycle of a Plot"](https://matplotlib.org/3.3.3/tutorials/introductory/lifecycle.html)
 - Tejas Sanap, ["Pyplot vs Object Oriented Interface"](https://matplotlib.org/matplotblog/posts/pyplot-vs-object-oriented-interface/) *matplotblog* (27 May 2020)

 # What's Next

-In the next lab, we'll cover how to put `matplotlib` in conversation with `pandas` to plot data stored in a `DataFrame`.
+260. In the next lab, we'll cover how to put `matplotlib` in conversation with `pandas` to plot data stored in a `DataFrame`.

-We'll also look at the `seaborn` library for creating graphics.
+261. We'll also look at the `seaborn` library for creating graphics.

-We will also explore how we can use the `plotly` library for creating interactive data visualizations.
+262. We will also explore how we can use the `plotly` library for creating interactive data visualizations.

-Stay tuned, and fear not--this thorough intro to `matplotlib` will help immensely when adding more complexity or additional possibilities to your data visualization toolkit.
+263. Stay tuned, and fear not--this thorough intro to `matplotlib` will help immensely when adding more complexity or additional possibilities to your data visualization toolkit.

 # Practice Problems

-No practice problems.
+No practice problems for this lab.
 Spend this time working on the final project.

 # Lab Notebook Questions